Maharram Seyidov: Life

 Seyidov was born on September 7, 1952, in the Alyshar village of the Sharur District of Nakhchivan Autonomous Republic of Azerbaijan.
 He finished village secondary school named after Nariman Narimanov in 1969.
 He started working for Bodies of Internal Affairs in the Kherson city after he was demobilized from the Army.
 He was awarded a medal for his distinguished service in the protection of public order during Moscow Olympic Games in 1980.

 He later graduated from Special Police School (present Police Academy).
 He was working as a Head Inspector within the Security Department of Sharur Internal Affairs Department.
 He was a police captain.

 Nagorno-Karabakh war

 After occupation of the Karki village on 16 January 1990, Armenian forces started moving towards Sadarak District.
-When the Department of Internal Affairs of Sharur region received the news about this, they sent a group of police officers in order to protect the region and Mahharm Seyidov was also among those policemen.
+When the Department of Internal Affairs of Sharur region received the news about this, they sent a group of police officers in order to protect the region and Mahharam Seyidov was also among those policemen.
 On the January 19, 1990, he was killed when rescuing the commander, Azer Seyidov in the battles for Sadarak.